denten-books/plain-text/2-surface.md

 appearance.

-As we embark to explore the consequences of computed text, I propose we keep the following three landmark mechanisms in view as signpost along our journey:
+As we embark to explore the consequences of computed text, I propose we keep the following three landmark mechanisms in view as signposts along our journey:
 Goldberg's *Controller*, the IBM *MT/SC*, and Engelbart's *Time Fob*.
 In the first of these, text structure and machine control lie before us for inspection.
 The second one is mute: a black slate.
 The last of these belongs to